slalith/slalith/README.md

 ## Hi there 👋

 I'm Lalith, a Full-Stack .NET Developer from India.
-I love building fun and useful apps with .NET & Azure.
+I love building fun and useful apps with .NET.

 ---